-With California's Raging Fires, Fear And Devastation
+At Least 23 Dead In California's Raging Wildfires

-From north to south, California was engulfed by five identified fires on Saturday.
+Altogether, at least 23 people have died and more than 250,000 people have been driven out of their homes, as California was engulfed by five identified fires, from north to south, on Saturday.
 Strong winds, low humidity, drought and vegetation so dry as to act as matchsticks exacerbated the flames.
-Altogether, at least nine people have died and more than 250,000 people driven out of their homes.

 "One firefighter went to his house, knocked down the flames and figured his house was going to make it," Scott McLean, a deputy chief with the California Department of Forestry and Fire Protection, told NPR.
 "He came back and it had burned to the ground."